5 Tips for Speeding Up Windows 10

 Alternatively, you can just choose “Adjust for best performance” and click Apply.

-That concludes our guide for speeding up Windows 10 on your computer.
+That concludes our guide for speeding up your Windows PC.
 If your computer still feels sluggish after all these days, you might want to consider a hardware upgrade.